 The RC algorithm for exact inference in Bayesian networks works by using conditioning and case analysis to decompose a network into smaller subnetworks that are solved independently and recursively.
 The algorithm is driven by a structure known as a decomposition tree (dtree), which controls the decomposition process at each level of the recursion.
-The RC algorithm has also been extended to work on a decomposition graph (dgraph), which has the ability to answer more queries than the dtree version [6,3].
-RC can also be augmented to take advantage of determinism in networks by dynamically using logical techniques in the context of conditioning, which in some cases can significantly speedup the inference [2].
-We will begin with a review of the dtree structure and then discuss RC.
+We will first review the dtree structure and then discuss RC.